- Elected Officials

 Anything else I should know?

-Although the program is offered at no cost, applicants must be at least 18 years old, pass a background check and be willing to commit to attend a ten-week curriculum on one evening each week.
+Although the program is offered at no cost, applicants must be at least 16 years old (with a parental wavier), pass a background check and be willing to commit to attend a ten-week curriculum on one evening each week.